openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 #### Setup
 1. In Loop, select G5 Transmitter in Settings and enter the G5 Transmitter ID.
 Do not add the pump serial number as we are using Loop only as a local bridge to get BG data to OpenAPS.
 (Without a RileyLink, it's impossible to control the pump anyway.)

-2. In Loop, select Nightscout in Settings and enter the local ip address for your edison in URL format with the addition of `:5000` at the end (which whill look like this `http://[YOUR EDISON'S IP ADDRES]:5000`).
+2. In Loop, select Nightscout in Settings and enter the local IP address for your Edison in URL format with the addition of `:5000` at the end (which will look like this `http://[YOUR EDISON'S IP ADDRESS]:5000`).
 Then, enter your API secret as requested in Loop.

 All done.
 Loop will now send glucose data to the edison URL every five minutes, ready to be picked up by oref0.